Can I hide my activity’s start time?

 Can I adjust my privacy settings so only certain followers can see my activities?

-How can I control who I am grouped to and who can see the grouping?
+How can I control who I am grouped with and who can see the grouping?

-Strava athletes will automatically be grouped to your activity if you were nearby each other for 30% of the activity—both non-followers and followers may be grouped to your activity.
+Strava athletes will automatically be grouped to your activity if you were nearby each other for 50% of the activity—both non-followers and followers may be grouped to your activity.
 You can read about how activity groupings work here.
 If you prefer that only followers or those that you follow can see you were part of a group, adjust your Group Activities privacy control to "Followers".
+If you prefer that your activities are not grouped with other athletes at all, adjust your Group Activity privacy control to “No One”.
 You can read more about those privacy controls here.
 If you would like to leave a grouped activity, you can do so from the web version of Strava by following the instructions in this article.

 How do I make my activity description private?

-Why are my activities saving with a privacy level of “Only You” even though my defaults are “Followers” or “Everyone”?
+Why are my activities saved with a privacy level of “Only You” even though my defaults are “Followers” or “Everyone”?

 There is a limited circumstance that can result in Strava saving your activities with the most private setting (Only You) when our server is unable to read your default privacy setting.
 When that happens, we default to private to protect our members.
 Our team is working to improve this experience.
 In the meantime, you can adjust the individual activity’s privacy controls by following the instructions here.